RIYL: Danny Brown, Ho99o9, Death Grips, Godflesh, Skepta, P.O.S., Dälek and Run the Jewels

 Jones‘ flow is much of an exercise in syllabic acrobatics as it is outright snotty.
 Sounding like Danny Brown doing his best Ad Rock impersonation, Jones is not afraid to match Defatte‘s aggression when necessary.
 This aggression, of course, is not misguided.
 Guerrilla Ghost‘s first single, the boldly titled “Make AmeriKKKa Great Again”, is a piss and vinegar powered middle finger pointed boldly at its enemy-President Donald Trump.

-The release of “AmeriKKKa” precedes the group’s proper debut, an EP due out in late winter/early spring.
-Tentatively titled “Suicide Notes of the 21st Century”, the six song offering is a nod to the noisy and aggressive side of hip hop, showing influences of grime, dubstep and UK garage.
+Their six-song debut EP entitled “Suicide Notes of the 21st Century”, is a a nod to the noisy and aggressive side of hip hop, showing influences of grime, dubstep and UK garage.
 Keep your eyes and ears open; Guerrilla Ghost has arrived.

 GGHOST’s live debut makes Milwaukee Record’s “Favorites Moments of Arte Para Todos 2017”